dgnaegi/SanktGallenBot/README.md

 # SanktGallenBot
-SanktGallenBot is a user friendly way to make open data accessible to everyone through telegram.
-It was initially created as part of the [Open Data Hack St.Gallen 2021](telegram.me/SanktGallenBot).
-We aim to create a developer and contribution friendly environment to be able to integrate further data sets quickly.
+SanktGallenBot is a user friendly way to make open data accessible to everyone.
+It was created as part of the [Open Data Hack St.Gallen 2021](https://opendata-hack-stgallen.devpost.com).
+We aim to create a developer and contribution friendly environment.

 https://opendata-hack-stgallen.devpost.com/
 [SanktGallenBot](telegram.me/SanktGallenBot)